fsprojects/fantomas/docs/docs/contributors/Print AST with Context.md

 ---
 # Fantomas.Core overview (2)

-Once the `Context` is constructed, we can traverse the syntax tree to captures all the `WriterEvent`s.
+Once the `Context` is constructed, we can traverse the syntax tree to capture all the `WriterEvent`s.

 <div class="mermaid text-center">
 graph TD